rockettheme/docs/Docs/joomla/basic/how_to_edit_template_text.md

 ### Change the Text via Gantry
 ![][text1]

 Some text items are set through Gantry and can be modified in Template Manager.
-You'll just need to navigate to **Administrator → Extensions → Templates Manager** and select your default Gantry-powered template.
+You will just need to navigate to **Administrator → Extensions → Templates Manager** and select your default Gantry-powered template.
 From there, you can select the **Features** tab and find the appropriate field to modify.

 Copyright and To-Top Scroller are two of the most frequently customized fields.